scoir/csv-exercise/README.md

 ## Assumptions
 - Mock data was hardcoded and can be generated with the provided shell script
 - This program has been tested on MacOS
-- The program will terminate if a csv with invalid headers is provided
+- The program will terminate if a csv with invalid headers is provided as input.
+I believe this is a reasonable behavior given that an invalid format would affect every record in the file - we should not log this and instead terminate.
 - The program will attempt to clean inputs such as whitespace in a phone number